kafai-yip/kafai-yip.github.io/_pages/cats.md

     alt: "single layout with header example"

 ---
+## In memoriam of Tai Wong 大王

-Tai Wong 大王 (literally big-king) in my Hong Kong home.
+Tai Wong 大王 (literally big-king) was my cat in Hong Kong.
 He was a stray in Sai Kung 西貢, eastern part in Hong Kong.
+He passed away on December 12, 2020.
+This page collected his photos (not all - will update later).
 Photo credit goes to my family.
-Photos will be updated irregularly.

 {% include gallery id="single_layout_gallery_4" caption="Zzzzz ..." %}